Debunking Energy Myths

 Actually, they can help a lot.

 Fans cool people, not rooms.
-By running a ceiling fan, you can raise your thermostat by 3–4 degrees and still feel comfortable.
+Running a ceiling fan allows you to raise your thermostat by 3–4 degrees while staying comfortable.

 Just remember to turn fans off when you leave the room.